 As the Floresville Real Estate Agent – Faye Y Taylor is here for your questions and to help

-**I am not a lawyer.
+**I am not a lawyer nor a practicing accountant.
 This Website provides general information related to the legal matters designed to help but does not provide legal advice.
 Although we work to make sure our information is accurate and useful, we recommend you consult a lawyer if you want/need legal advice.
 No attorney-client or confidential relationship exists or will be formed between you and us.